 Franchise revenue consists of income from license fees, royalties, area development and foreign master license agreements, advertising fund revenues, supplier incentive and convention contribution revenues.
 Franchise fees, area development and foreign master license agreement fees are amortized into revenue on a straight-line basis over the term of the related contract agreement.
+In the event of a closed franchise or defaulted development agreement, the remaining balance of unamortized license fees will be recognized in entirety as of the date of the closure or default.
 Royalties and advertising fund revenues, which are based on a percentage of franchise retail sales, are recognized as income as retail sales occur.
 Supplier incentive revenues are recognized as earned, typically as the underlying commodities are shipped.